-Let’s start the New Year with a festival of flowers, music and sports thanks to the Tournament of Roses in Pasadena.
-Every year, on January 1st, the city hosts the Rose Parade followed by the Rose Bowl, a college football Chamionship.
+Let’s start the New Year with a festival of flowers, music, and sports thanks to the Tournament of Roses in Pasadena.
+Every year, on January 1st, the city hosts the Rose Parade followed by the Rose Bowl, a college football Championship.
 It is a colorful and festive event to experience!

 A Pinch of History

 - The Tournament of Roses was launched on January 1, 1890, by the Valley Hunt Club, a hunting and fishing social club.

 - Created to promote Pasadena as the “Mediterranean of the West” in comparison to the snowy East Coast.